xuankimtran/docs-1/pages/katalon-studio/docs/saucelabs-plugin.md

 Download and install the **Sauce Labs Integration** plugin.
 You can download the plugin from the Katalon Store here: [Sauce Labs Integration](https://store.katalon.com/product/75/Sauce-Labs-Integration#pricing-content).

 To activate the plugin, navigate to Account Settings in Katalon Studio and click **Reload Plugin**.
-## Sauce Labs for Web testing
+## Sauce Labs for WebUI testing
 ### Create a Sauce Labs custom profile

 Go to **Project > Settings > Plugins > Sauce Labs Integration**.
 Enter your credentials and your desired Sauce Labs operating environments and systems, including:

 * **API Key**: enter an API Key generated from the User Settings in Sauce Labs.
-For further details about retrieving the API key in Sauce Labs, you can refer to this Sauce Labs document: [User Settings](https://docs.saucelabs.com/basics/acct-team-mgmt/managing-user-info/#user-settings).
+You can refer to this Sauce Labs document for further details about retrieving the API key: [User Settings](https://docs.saucelabs.com/basics/acct-team-mgmt/managing-user-info/#user-settings).
 * **Username**: enter your username displayed in Sauce Labs.
 * **Browser's name**: enter your desired execution browser.
 * **Platform**: enter the operating system you want to execute with.
 By default, Katalon automatically generates your operating system.